 F. Process Overview

 Decisions on which positions are eligible for telecommute are based on operational and business needs and must be made without bias or favoritism to ensure an equitable process.
-Department/unit leadership should first consider the unit’s mission, objectives, services and service hours, then consider each staff member’s job duties to determine if that position can be done effectively with a Hybrid Work Arrangement.
+Department leadership (the remediate supervisor) should first consider the mission, objectives, services, and service hours, then consider each staff member’s job duties to determine if that position can be done effectively with a Hybrid Work Arrangement.
 Not all positions and staff are suitable for alternate work schedules or remote (partially or fully) work.

 1) Employee Responsibility: